HURRICANE PREPAREDNESS: Know your risk

 - Strong winds are capable of producing significant damage to any and all structures in their path.

-- Inland flooding can occur far from the coast and well after landfall--a frequent cause of death in tropical cyclones.
+- Inland flooding can occur far from the coast and well after landfall.
+Such events are a more frequent cause of death in tropical cyclones.

 - Tornadoes are commonly spawned by tropical cyclones, well away from the center of the storm.

 - Rip currents along and near the coast can be deadly, even when to storm is well offshore.